-No Bake Raspberry Cheesecake Bars are just delightful — with a graham cracker crust, a layer of fresh raspberry, a fluffy cheesecake filling, and a swath of dark chocolate on top — what could be better?
+No Bake Raspberry Cheesecake Bars are just delightful — with a graham cracker crust, a layer of fresh raspberry, a fluffy cheesecake filling, and a swath of dark chocolate on top — this no bake cheesecake dessert will be the hit of the season!

 I found the inspiration for this recipe on my friend Tricia’s site, Saving Room for Dessert.
 I was drawn to her pie with these same pretty layers and had to make it my own.
 These are simple ingredients with a big payoff.